 This editorial design project uses text from the Vox Classification system.
 I made this during my semester abroad in New Zealand, so I decided to catalog some of my favorite "kiwi" words or phrases in order to showcase the classifications of typefaces.

-This was the first large-scale full semester project that I designed, and I learned valuable lessons about hierarchy and overarching systematic design as well as advanced technical skills in Indesign.
+I learned valuable lessons about hierarchy and overarching systematic design as well as advanced technical skills in Indesign.

 Next, I created a type specimen, choosing a New Zealand-based type foundry.
 After researching the typeface, I decided to create a cheque book as the template for this specimen.